Healthy Makeovers for Your Thanksgiving Leftovers

 What are you going to do with the insane amount of delicious, calorie-bomb Thanksgiving leftovers sitting in your fridge?
 Eat them, of course -- but only after giving each dish one of these easy, healthy upgrades

 Leftover mashed potatoes make the perfect batter for the next morning's pancakes.
-Henderiks says to mix two cups of mashed potatoes with an egg, a handful of spinach, tomatoes, and shredded low-fat feta or cheddar cheese.
-Mix and form the "dough" into pancakes using your hands, then fry on a griddle for about five minutes on each side.
+Henderiks says to mix two cups of mashed potatoes with an egg, a handful of spinach, tomatoes and shredded low-fat feta or cheddar cheese.
+Once you've mixed the ingredients (which will be more of a dough consistency), use your hands to form the batter into pancakes and fry on a griddle for about five minutes on each side.

 Dubost says spinach is a great add-in since it's one of the healthiest vegetables you can eat.
 "Spinach is loaded with iron, vitamins B and C and calcium," she says.
 "And the cooked tomatoes give you a good dose of lycopene, an antioxidant that helps fend off disease."